Code to be executed if the condition is True

 print("The number is odd.")

-In this example, the program takes user input, converts it to an integer, and then checks whether the number is even or odd using an if-else
+In this example, the program takes user input, converts it to an integer, and then checks whether the number is even or odd using an if-else statement.

-statement is fundamental for controlling the flow of your program based on conditions.
+The if-else statement is fundamental for controlling the flow of your program based on conditions.
 It allows you to handle different scenarios based on whether a condition is true or false.